NoamAtias/Machine_Learning_Word_Prediction/README.md

 # Deep Learning Homework 2: Word Prediction

-Welcome to the repository for Homework 2 in the Deep Learning course.
-In this assignment, our goal is to build a neural network that can predict the next word in a sentence based on the previous three words.
+In this Homework, our goal is to build a neural network that can predict the next word in a sentence based on the previous three words.
 By training this prediction model, we will explore word representations and analyze the vector representations learned by our model.
+### This Homework was done together with Chanel Michaeli.

 ## Table of Contents